-We may experience delays in our current or future clinical trials, including our Phase 3 trial of mavorixafor for the treatment of WHIM syndrome and our Phase 1b clinical trial of mavorixafor for the treatment of chronic neutropenic disorders.
-As a result of the ongoing COVID-19 pandemic, we have experienced delays in clinical trial site activation and slower patient enrollment in our clinical trials of mavorixafor for the treatment of WHIM syndrome, Waldenström's and chronic neutropenic disorders.
-In addition, currently there is a conflict involving Russia and Ukraine, and our Phase 3 trial of mavorixafor for the treatment of WHIM syndrome includes a trial site located in Russia, where three of the patients enrolled are located.
-While we have secured alternative arrangements for the affected patients, we still might have to close this site in light of the conflict.
-While we do not currently believe our clinical trial timelines are significantly impacted, we cannot be certain what the overall impact of this conflict will be on our ability to conduct and complete clinical trials on schedule.
+We may experience delays in our current or future clinical trials.
+For example, as a result of the ongoing COVID-19 pandemic, we experienced delays in clinical trial site activation and slower patient enrollment in our clinical trials of mavorixafor for the treatment of WHIM syndrome, Waldenström's and chronic neutropenic disorders.
 Clinical trials may be delayed, suspended or terminated for a variety of reasons, including the following:

-- direct and indirect effects of the ongoing COVID-19 pandemic on various aspects and stages of the clinical development process, including the potential impact to expected site activation, enrollment and participation in our clinical trials; - the diversion of healthcare resources away from the conduct of clinical trials as a result of the ongoing COVID-19 pandemic, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - the interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic, or unforeseen events such as the armed conflict between Russia and Ukraine; - delay or failure in reaching agreement with the FDA or a comparable foreign regulatory authority on a trial design that we are able to execute; - delay or failure in obtaining authorization to commence a trial or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a clinical trial; - inability, delay or failure in identifying and maintaining a sufficient number of trial sites, many of which may already be engaged in competing clinical trial programs; - delay or failure in recruiting and enrolling suitable subjects to participate in a trial; - delay or failure in having subjects complete a trial or return for post-treatment follow-up; - clinical sites and investigators deviating from trial protocol, failing to conduct the trial in accordance with regulatory requirements, or dropping out of a trial; - delay or failure in reaching agreement on acceptable terms with prospective clinical research organizations ("CRO"), and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delay or failure in obtaining institutional review board approval to conduct a clinical trial at each site; - delays resulting from negative or equivocal findings of the Data Safety Monitoring Board ("DSMB") if any; - ambiguous or negative results; - decision by the FDA, a comparable foreign regulatory authority, or recommendation by a DSMB to suspend or terminate clinical trials at any time for safety issues or for any other reason; - inadequate drug product for use in nonclinical studies or clinical trials; - lack of adequate funding to continue the product development program; or - changes in governmental regulations or requirements.
+- direct and indirect effects of the ongoing COVID-19 pandemic on various aspects and stages of the clinical development process, including the potential impact to expected site activation, enrollment and participation in our clinical trials; - the diversion of healthcare resources away from the conduct of clinical trials as a result of the ongoing COVID-19 pandemic, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials; - the interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic, or unforeseen events such as the armed conflict between Russia and Ukraine; - delay or failure in reaching agreement with the FDA or a comparable foreign regulatory authority on a trial design that we are able to execute: - delay or failure in obtaining authorization to commence a trial or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a clinical trial; - inability, delay or failure in identifying and maintaining a sufficient number of trial sites, many of which may already be engaged in competing clinical trial programs;

+- delay or failure in recruiting and enrolling suitable subjects to participate in a trial; - delay or failure in having subjects complete a trial or return for post-treatment follow-up; - clinical sites and investigators deviating from trial protocol, failing to conduct the trial in accordance with regulatory requirements, or dropping out of a trial; - delay or failure in reaching agreement on acceptable terms with prospective clinical research organizations ("CRO"), and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delay or failure in obtaining institutional review board approval to conduct a clinical trial at each site; - · delays resulting from negative or equivocal findings of the Data Safety Monitoring Board ("DSMB") if any; - · ambiguous or negative results; - decision by the FDA, a comparable foreign regulatory authority, or recommendation by a DSMB to suspend or terminate clinical trials at any time for safety issues or for any other reason; - inadequate drug product for use in nonclinical studies or clinical trials; - · lack of adequate funding to continue the product development program; or - changes in governmental regulations or requirements.